-L became upset recently after seeing her younger sister, P, receive a colourful new mattress protector to help with bed wetting.
+Miss 4 became upset recently after seeing her younger sister, receive a colourful new mattress protector.
 She didn’t show her reaction directly upon seeing the liner, in fact she ogled over it and admired the beautiful design.

-About 2 minutes after seeing the liner, L’s behaviour became erratic and unpredictable.
+About 2 minutes after seeing it, Miss 4’s behaviour became erratic and unpredictable.
 She swiped a car her sister was offering her out of her hand and shouted that she did NOT want to play with her.

-Now, if I was not parenting objectively here, not seeing the bigger picture and not seeking to understand the hard time my daughter was having, it could have been easy to run to the defense of P, and to see the aggressive acts from L simply as poor behaviour.
-Her hard time could have become lost in translation as I sought to discipline her and teach her that P was trying to be kind so it was not nice to treat her that way.
+Now, if I was not parenting objectively here, not seeing the bigger picture and not seeking to understand the hard time my daughter was having, it could have been easy to run to the defense of Miss 3, and to see the aggressive acts from Miss 4 simply as poor behaviour.
+Her hard time could have become lost in translation as I sought to discipline her and teach her that Miss 3 was trying to be kind so it was not nice to treat her that way.

 Instead, I sat with her as she was curled up screaming under her sister’s bed.
 She yelled for me to go away.
 I told her that I would go away if that’s what she wanted but that I still loved her no matter what.